jagrvargen/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 6. cap_string - Capitalizes all words in a string separated by , ; . ! ? \" ( ) { and };

 7. leet - Encodes a string into 1337 speak.

+8. rot13 - Encodes a string using rot13.